Aciago/Sales_analysis/README.md

 As a data analyst for a large bookstore chain, we got access to the sales database.
 Our task is to explore the data, understand it and make a presentation based on our findings.

 #### Dataset:
-Our dataset came in form of CSV file supplied by OpenClassrooms.
+Our dataset came in form of [CSV file provided by OpenClassrooms](https://s3-eu-west-1.amazonaws.com/static.oc-static.com/prod/courses/files/parcours-data-analyst/dataset_P4.zip).

 #### Results and conclusions:
 Python script or a notebook used for the project
 Data Visualizations
 [Presentation](https://github.com/Aciago/Sales_analysis/blob/main/OpenClassrooms_P4_slides.pdf)